Cara Cara

 A Rooftop That Earns Its Elevation

 Hotel rooftop dining in Los Angeles operates across a wide quality spectrum.
 At one end sit the pool-deck bars where food is tertiary and the view does all the work.
 At the other end, a smaller cohort of hotel-positioned restaurants treat the format seriously: considered menus, trained kitchen teams, and spaces designed for dinner rather than day drinking.
+Cara Cara is a restaurant serving seasonal California rooftop cuisine at Proper Hotel, 1100 S Broadway, Los Angeles, CA 90015.
 Cara Cara, positioned on the roof of the Proper Hotel at 1100 South Broadway in the South Park district, belongs to the second category, and the distinction matters when you are deciding how to spend an evening in a city that offers alternatives like Providence, Kato, or Hayato.

 The Physical Logic of the Space

-The Proper Hotel itself is one of the more architecturally coherent hospitality projects to arrive in Downtown Los Angeles in recent years.
+The Proper Hotel itself is a notable hospitality project in Downtown Los Angeles.
 Designed in collaboration with Kelly Wearstler, the building layers vintage textiles, custom tile work, and a palette that pulls from mid-century California rather than generic hotel modernism.
 The rooftop carries that language upward.
 Guests arriving via elevator emerge into an open-air environment framed by Downtown's mid-rise silhouette to the north and the broader skyline to the east, with the San Gabriel Mountains occasionally visible beyond on clear days.

 The seating arrangement reflects the design logic of the hotel beneath it.
 Rather than rows of identical chairs pushed tight to maximise covers, the layout reads more like a curated terrace: varied seating zones, enough separation between tables to allow conversation without projection, and materials that weather deliberately rather than looking provisional.
 In a city where rooftop spaces frequently feel assembled rather than designed, Cara Cara's physical container is one of its more defensible credentials.